-Our firm was established by Bill Morrow, Q.C. and Judy Morrow, Q.C. in 1989, and since that time, the firm has prided itself on serving the legal needs of the residents of the Bay Roberts, Carbonear and surrounding areas.
-Together, Bill and Judy have over 65 years of combined legal experience and hold an outstanding record of success for their clients in a variety of legal matters.
+Our firm was created by Bill Morrow, QC and Judy Morrow, QC in 1989.
+Since that time, the firm has prided itself on meeting the legal needs of residents across Newfoundland and Labrador.
+Together, Bill and Judy have accumulated over 72 years of experience and received exceptional results for their clients.

-In 2010, we welcomed John Crosbie and Adam Gosse as practising lawyers with our firm.
-John and Adam have worked closely with Bill and Judy to become proficient in all areas of the law.
-The practical knowledge and experience they have gained, together with their online approach to legal research. allow them to keep abreast of current developments in the law, which allows our firm to better serve the needs of our clients.
+In 2010, John Crosbie and Adam Gosse joined our firm as practising lawyers.
+John and Adam worked closely with Bill and Judy to become proficient in all areas of the law.
+The practical knowledge and experience they have gained, together with their online approach to legal research allow them to keep abreast of current developments in the law, which allows our firm to better serve the needs of our clients.

-In addition to our lawyers, Morrow, Morrow & Crosbie has ten dedicated professional staff members to assist the firm’s clients with any legal matter.
-It is with the exceptional performance of the staff that makes them an invaluable and integral party of our legal team.
+In addition to our lawyers, Morrow, Morrow & Crosbie has a strong team of dedicated and professional staff members that assist the lawyers and our clients with all legal matters.
+The exceptional performance of the staff makes them an invaluable and integral part of our legal team.

 Bill Morrow graduated from law school at the University of New Brunswick in 1980 and was called to the Newfoundland and Labrador Bar in 1981.
 Prior to relocating to Bay Roberts, Mr. Morrow spent time in private practice in St. John’s, and served as Legal Counsel for NL Hydro and the Hydro Group of Companies.

-As a founding member of the firm that is now Morrow, Morrow & Crosbie, Bill built a large general practice in the Bay Roberts, Carbonear and surrounding areas.
-In particular, Mr. Morrow had extensive experience in civil litigation, personal injury, corporate and commercial law, fisheries law, as well as municipal law.
-He has advocated for clients before all levels of Court in Newfoundland and Labrador, including the Newfoundland and Labrador Court of Appeal, the Tax Court of Canada, Federal Court of Canada, as well as various administrative tribunals.
+As a founding member of our firm, Bill built a large general practice.
+In particular, Mr. Morrow gained extensive experience in civil litigation, personal injury, corporate and commercial law, fisheries law, and municipal law.
+He advocated for clients before all levels of Court in Newfoundland and Labrador, as well as the Tax Court of Canada, Federal Court of Canada and various administrative tribunals, prior to his retirement.

-Throughout his career, Bill has volunteered with a number of community organizations and participated in various Law Society activities.
-He has served as a RNC Civil Complaints Adjudicator, a member of the Judicial Enforcement Act Steering Committee, as well as a Member of the Law Society’s Disciplinary Committee, among other roles.
+Throughout his career, Bill volunteered his time with a number of community organizations, as well as Law Society activities.
+Notably, he served as a RNC Civil Complaints Adjudicator, a member of the Judicial Enforcement Act Steering Committee, and a member of the Law Society’s Disciplinary Committee.

 Judy Morrow graduated from law school at Dalhousie University in 1985 and was called to the Newfoundland and Labrador Bar in 1986.
 Judy began her legal career in St. John’s and soon relocated to Bay Roberts.
 Together with Bill, they established the law firm which is now Morrow, Morrow & Crosbie.
 With over 30 years of experience in the legal field, Judy has established a successful general practice.
 She prides herself in her work in the civil litigation and personal injury field, family law, and real estate law.